andrewhessler/paint-by-algo/THOUGHTS.md

 So much is a mess, I just kept going, some planning would've helped.
 I'm sure I could do better next time.
 Chalk it up to Rust noobiness?

 Think I got Wilson's working, need to validate it more, but it seems to be a completely connected maze at least.

+### BFS & DFS
+Want to work on these, got distracted by toggleable collision.
+But also more wall generation would be fun.

+Bug where phantom End hangs around, must investigate.

+BFS and DFS done in different weird cool ways, going to add some variations later, but first...!

+My life has been watching this worm build mazes, I'm adding a fast maze hotkey.